Day 5 — Tuesday, September 9, 2025 | Colorado to Nevada

 TOTAL TIME

-Today’s goal was hiking Hanging Lake and then working our way across Colorado to route 50, the loneliest road in America., and into Ely, NV.
-Beyond completing the hike and getting to our final destination at a reasonable hour, I really wanted to stop by in Fruita, CO to have lunch at the Hot Tomato and then to visit Over the Edge Sports to pick up a few things for Ari’s bike.
+Beyond completing the hike and reaching our destination at a reasonable hour, I had two personal goals for the day: stopping in Fruita, Colorado for lunch at Hot Tomato, and visiting Over the Edge Sports to pick up a few essentials for Ari’s bike.

 • Selfie at The World's Largest Easel